-But to generate quality leads through PPC, then the opposite is actually true.
-We want to keep volume where possible, but we only want specific, and targeted audiences to see our adverts.
+But to generate quality leads through PPC, then the opposite is true.
+We only want specific, and targeted audiences to see our adverts.

-So set out exactly who your business, product or service can help.
+Set out exactly who your business, product or service can help.
 This will be a sure-fire indicator to users exactly what you can do and who you can support.
-While you’re conversion rate for form submissions and phone calls may drop, your lead to customer rate will increase.
-And that’s what we’re really bothered about, isn’t it?
+While your conversion rate for form submissions and phone calls may drop, your lead to customer rate will increase.
+And that’s what we’re bothered about, isn’t it?

 Optimise your landing page

 Your ad is important.
 But if the landing page you’re linking to doesn’t echo the sentiment of your ad, then users will click off.